MALTA (EU) RESIDENCY & CITIZENSHIP

 • The right to live, work, study, and retire in any country within the EU

-• Visa-free travel to 186 countries
+• Visa-free travel to over 180 countries

 • Access to high-quality healthcare and education